etho201/vagrant-boxes/ksplice-demo/README.md

     packer build ol7-ksplice-dirtycow.pkr.hcl
     ```

 1. Before we run `vagrant up`, we need to create a `variables.yaml` file that contains our ULN credentials.
-Run the below command to create the variables file and place in the same directory as the Vagrantile.
+Run the below command to create the variables file and place in the same directory as the Vagrantfile.

     ```bash
     cat <<EOF > variables.yaml